 1.1 Network/Application Services that Require Computer Account Authentication

-The University network comprises of a very rich set of facilities and network/application services that allow each individual staff to carry out his/her academic work in a very secure fashion.
+The University network comprises a very rich set of facilities and network/application services that allow each individual staff to carry out his/her academic work in a very secure fashion.
 To provide such an environment, proper authentication measures must be in place to ensure all network and system resources will only be utilized by authorized parties.
 Computer account, in the form of the username/password pair, is one of such indispensable measures.
 The following will list some commonly used facilities and services that would require the use of computer accounts.

 1.1.1 Types of Staff Computer Accounts